 How Much CFM Do Tire Technicians Need?

-Tire technicians who primarily service automotive tires don’t need much CFM to get the job done.
-A 3/4″ impact wrench needs about 30-40 CFM, while a 1” impact wrench typically requires 60-70 CFM.
-The inflation itself can be done at any CFM, although the lower the CFM, the longer it will take.
+Tire technicians primarily servicing automotive tires don't need much CFM to do the job.
+A 3/4" impact wrench needs about 30-40 CFM, while a 1” impact wrench typically requires 60-70 CFM.
+Inflation can be done at any CFM, although the lower the CFM, the longer it will take.

 Considering these CFM requirements, tire technicians can accomplish most tasks with a 30-40 CFM air compressor.
 However, technicians who regularly service heavy-duty tires greatly benefit from a higher CFM output.
-For these jobs, a 60-70 CFM air compressor tends to be a good choice.
+For these jobs, a 60-70 CFM air compressor is a good choice.

 The Best Air Compressors For Mobile Tire Technicians

 The best air compressors for mobile tire technicians are portable, rotary screw air compressors with enough CFM output to get the job done quickly.
 There are many options out there, ranging in price, size, weight, and power.

 The most popular air compressor options for tire technicians include:

 Gas driven air compressors are the most popular type of air compressor on tire technician’s trucks.
 They are affordable, easy to source, and simple to operate.
 All of these factors make them a smart choice for mobile air.

 However, not all gas driven air compressors are created equal.
 There’s a joke in the industry that you should kick reciprocating air compressors off your truck when they break because they aren’t worth the time to fix.
 Gas air compressors can also be bulky, taking up more space than they deserve.
 Fortunately, there are better options out there.